samueldnj/dotfiles/README.md

 # dotfiles

-Repository of dotfiles for R and bash
+Repository of dotfiles for R and bash.
+Will likely expand into a general code-tools repository.